Microsoft SQL Availability Groups

 AG1008

-Run the below command from the <APP_HOME>bin directory:
+Run the command below from the <APP_HOME>bin directory:

 Windows: